 Managing Nerves and Vulnerability

 Being seen or watching can bring up nervousness.
 Even when curiosity is genuine, vulnerability often shows up as hesitation, self-consciousness, or emotional sensitivity.
-These reactions are normal and do not mean something is wrong.
+These reactions are completely normal and doesn't mean something is wrong with you.

 Emotional safety comes from pacing and reassurance.
 When couples treat nerves with patience instead of pressure, vulnerability becomes something shared rather than something to push through.